 - 9 aperture blades

-- Compatible with the Mount Converter MC-11, this lens can be adapted for use with Sony E-mount systems, extending its versatility.
+- Compatible with the Mount Converter MC-11, this lens can be adapted for use with Sony E-mount systems

 - 14 lens elements built in 12 groups for ultra-high resolution